Categories

 There are numerous cases of people falling over unconscious due to exhaustion even though they “felt perfectly fine”.
 The body is a temple and the temple needs repair work after the ordeals of the day.
 Sleep matters a lot.

-Due to increased understanding about sleep we can now make more informed decisions.
-Organisation leaders can give a boost to their organisations’ productivity by controlling people’s work timings hence improving their general mood and health.
+Due to our increased understanding of sleep, we can now make more informed decisions.
+Organization leaders can give a boost to their organizations’ productivity by controlling people’s work schedules, thereby improving their general mood and health.

-That being said, sleeping is not what one should be always worried about.
-You might get motivated seeing examples of successful people who sleep less and start believing that this is the only way to success but there are an equal number (or probably more) of successful people who do not compromise on their sleep and even preach the good effects of a deep sound sleep.
+That being said, sleeping is not something one should always be worried about.
+You might get motivated by seeing examples of successful people who sleep less and start believing that this is the only way to success, but there are an equal number (or probably more) of successful people who do not compromise on their sleep and even preach the good effects of deep, sound sleep.

-If you can are going throughout the day full of energy and verve and fall asleep like a baby as soon as you hit the bed then you are doing exactly the right things.
-But if you aren’t there are a few changes in your lifestyle you should be considering.
+If you can go through the day full of energy and verve and fall asleep like a baby as soon as you hit the bed, then you are doing exactly the right thing.
+But if you aren’t, there are a few changes in your lifestyle you should be considering.